PR-CYBR/PR-CYBR-MGMT-AGENT/docs/OPORD/OPORD-0003.md

 ### 2. OpenAI Functions

 <!--
-Key Point's to highlight about Agent OpenAI Functions:
+Key Points to Highlight about Agent OpenAI Functions:

 1. Extend the Agent's functionality (by utilizing function calling)
-2. Allow the Agent to retrive data stored in Vector Store (shared by all agents' AI Assistants)
+2. Allow the Agent to retrieve data stored in Vector Store (shared by all agents' AI Assistants)
 3. Allow cross-platform actions (such as returning a response via Discord or Slack)
 4. Allow for more advanced automation workflows (such as utilizing Zapier)
-5. Enable the ability to be able to trigger Github Actions (.yml workflow files / scripts)
+5. Enable the ability to trigger GitHub Actions (.yml workflow files / scripts)
-6. Facilitate the ability for advanced web searching -->
+6. Facilitate the ability for advanced web searching
+7. Enhance Natural Language Processing capabilities
+8. Support real-time language translation
+9. Provide sentiment analysis for user feedback
+10. Enable personalized content recommendations
+11. Automate routine data analysis tasks
+12. Integrate with cloud-based AI services
+-->

 - **Definition**: Functions implemented on OpenAI’s platform that extend the AI assistant's capabilities for tasks such as NLP, data analysis, or decision support.